 Aestimo is a one-dimensional (1D) self-consistent Schrödinger-Poisson solver for semiconductor heterostructures.
 Aestimo is started as a hobby at the beginning of 2012, and become an usable tool which can be used as a co-tool in an educational and/or scientific work.

-We will appreciate if any scientific work done using Aestimo v.1.2.0 will contain an acknowledgment and the following reference:
+We will appreciate if any scientific work done using Aestimo v.2.0 will contain an acknowledgment and the following reference:

-Nearly one year passed and the new version (v.1.2.0) of Aestimo is ready!
-Thanks to Robert Steed and Hamza Hebal for their efforts to make Aestimo better.
-We hope that you enjoy.
+- Aestimo 1D version 1.2.0 released.
+Thanks to Robert Steed and Hamza Hebal for their efforts to make Aestimo better (06 Nov 2017).

 Aestimo has been uploaded to PyPI and can now be installed using a simple